PhD in Microbiology (MED)

 Goals and Purpose of Qualifying and Comprehensive Exams

 The goal of this exam is to determine whether the student is qualified to enroll in advanced graduate courses as well as intellectually prepared to perform research in this program.
-Passage of the four fundamental required courses implemented in Fall 2013 will constitute passage of the qualifying exam.
+Passage of all three fundamental courses will constitute passage of the qualifying exam.
 The guidelines for this process are covered in greater detail in Section VI of our MPT Graduate Student Handbook.

 The purpose of the comprehensive exam is to certify that the student has sufficient scientific knowledge (from the course work) and research insight to advance to candidacy for the Ph.D.
 This knowledge and insight are examined in this program through the student writing and orally defending an NIH-style research grant proposal.
 This examination will be administered at the end of the fall semester of the third year.
 The guidelines for this process are covered in greater detail in Section VII of the MPT Graduate Student Handbook.